Top CSR and ESG Statistics Every Social Impact Leader Should Know

 We have armed you with a variety of stats that show how CSR can contribute to the bottom line.
 But the real question is: Do my investors or shareholders care about CSR or ESG?

-Well, the answer is YES.
+Well, the answer is Yes.
 ESG and CSR intersect through the governance structure and a company’s efforts under the “Social Pillar”.
 The following statistics focus on the growing importance of sustainable business practices.
 Whether you’re a high growth startup seeking investment funding or a publicly traded company, this data will shed light on the critical importance of corporate purpose.

 • 88% of investors globally are interested in sustainable investing – Morgan Stanley 2025 Sustainable Signals Report